davidebbo/davidebbo.github.io/_posts/2014-01-21-the-right-way-to-restore-nuget-packages.markdown

       </packageSources>
     </configuration>

-Note that if you have custom package sources that you want to keep out of your repo, you can add them to %APPDATA%\NuGet\Nuget.config (see this [page](http://docs.nuget.org/docs/reference/nuget-config-file)) for details.
+Note that if you have private package sources that you want to keep out of your repo, you can add them to %APPDATA%\NuGet\Nuget.config (see this [page](http://docs.nuget.org/docs/reference/nuget-config-file)) for details.